risk-first/website/menagerie/Boundary-Risk.md

 3. That because there are various different browsers ([Chrome](https://en.wikipedia.org/wiki/Google_Chrome), [Safari](https://en.wikipedia.org/wiki/Safari_(web_browser)), [Internet Explorer](https://en.wikipedia.org/wiki/Internet_Explorer), [Microsoft Edge](https://en.wikipedia.org/wiki/Microsoft_Edge), [Firefox](https://en.wikipedia.org/wiki/Firefox) etc.) and each browser has multiple different versions, released over a period of many years, you cannot, as a web-page developer know, _a priori_ what your web-page will look like to a user.

-As developers trying to build software to be delivered over the internet, this is therefore a source of common [Boundary Risk](Boundary-Risk).
+As developers trying to build software to be delivered over the Internet, this is therefore a source of common [Boundary Risk](Boundary-Risk).
 If you were trying to build software to work in _all browsers_ and _all versions_, this problem would be nearly insurmountable.
 So, in order to tackle this risk, we do the following:

 - We pick a small (but commonly used) subset of browsers, and use features from the specifications that we know commonly work in that subset.
 - We test across the subset.
 Again, testing is _harder than it should be_, because of problem 2 above, that the expected output is not exactly defined.
 This generally means you have to get humans to apply their _subjective aesthetic judgement_, rather than getting machines to do it.